 AM is the authentication authority for the STS instances and its configured data stores, which store the attributes that are included in OIDC tokens and generated SAML v2.0 assertions.

-You can publish any number of SOAP STS instances programmatically, or by using the AM console.
+You can publish any number of SOAP STS instances programmatically, or by using the AM admin UI.
 Each instance is published with a specific WS-SecurityPolicy binding, which specifies: